papanumba/dryfart/README.md

 ## Description

-DryFart is a toy language that I've been developing while learning about compilers, languages, Rust, and more.
-Its features range from the ugly syntax of some esoteric languages to the uselessness of toy languages, together with the slow<sup><a name="footnote1">1</a></sup> performance of dynamically typed, interpreted languages.
+DryFart is a toy language that I have been developing as I delve into the world of compilers, languages, Rust, and beyond.
+It incorporates features that mimic the irksome syntax of esoteric languages while keeping the intrinsic uselessness of toy languages.
+On top of that, it boasts the characteristically sluggish performance of dynamically-typed interpreted languages.

-The project contains:
+The project consists of:
-- `InFarter`: tree-walk interpreter and bytecode compiler, written in Rust.
+- `InFarter`: a tree-walk interpreter and bytecode compiler written in Rust.
-- `FlatVM`: stack-based bytecode VM, written in C++ and a bit of C. I started it by following the one from [Crafting Interpreters](https://craftinginterpreters.com/a-bytecode-virtual-machine.html), but then I had to change things and rewrote most of it in C++.
+- `FlatVM`: a stack-based bytecode virtual machine written in C++ with some C bits stuffed in.
+Initially implemented by following the magnificient book [Crafting Interpreters](https://craftinginterpreters.com/a-bytecode-virtual-machine.html), but underwent noteworthy modifications and most of it ended up getting rewritten in C++.
-- `DFartEd`: a very small editor with syntax highlighting, written in Python.
-Still has a lot of bugs
+- `DFartEd`: a tiny editor written in Python and Qt, with syntax highlighting as its sole and greatest feature.

-The documentation about the language will be in the `doc` folder: [Start here](/doc/index.md).
+The documentation about the language will be in the `doc` folder.
+You can [start here](/doc/index.md).

-<sup>[1](#myfootnote1)</sup> The tree-walk interpreter **is** slow, but the VM is comparable to CPython and sometimes a bit faster.
+*The tree-walk interpreter **is** slow, but the VM is comparable to CPython and sometimes even faster.

 ## Build

 ### InFarter

-Since it's written in Rust, `cargo` is the best way for building.
+As it's written in Rust, `cargo` is the go-to tool.

 ```bash
 cd infarter